 What Does It Mean to Be Bearish?

 A bearish investor, also known as a bear, is one who believes prices will go down.
-As with a bullish investor, investors can be bearish about either the market as a whole or individual stocks or specific sectors.
+Someone can be bearish about either the market as a whole, individual stocks or specific sectors.
 Someone who believes ABC Corp.’s stock will soon go down is said to be bearish on that company.
 An investor who foresees a market-wide dip in stocks, bonds, commodities, currencies or alternative investments like collectibles, is said to be bearish because he or she anticipates a sustained and significant downturn.

 A bear market is one in which the prices of securities in a key market index (like the S&P 500) have been falling for a period of time by at least 20%.
 This isn’t a short-term dip like during a correction when there are price declines of 10% to 20%.
 A bear market is a trend that leaves investors feeling pessimistic about the future outlook of financial markets.
 A secular bear market is one that lasts for years.
 The longest U.S. bear market was 61 months, from March 10, 1937, to April 28, 1942.
 The most severe bear market chopped 86% from the market’s value; it extended from Sept.
 3, 1929 to July 8, 1932.

-It might be said that the prevailing sentiment of investors who expect a bear market is fear that a coming downturn will wipe out wealth.
+It might be said that the prevailing sentiment of investors who expect a bear market is fear.
+That fear, specifically, is that a coming downturn will wipe out wealth.

 Where the Term Bearish Comes From